← Back to research

 Pricing & Licensing

-Vapi uses a base platform fee plus pass-through provider costs:
+Vapi uses a base platform fee plus pass-through provider costs (as of June 2026):

 ComponentCost